adiwalv/VAmacs/README.md

 ![VA Emacs](logo.png)

-This is an Emacs distribution that aims to enhance the default Emacs experience.
-It alters a lot of the default settings, bundles a plethora of additional packages and adds its own core library to the mix.
-The final product offers an easy to use Emacs configuration for Emacs newcomers and lots of additional power for Emacs power users.
+Personal Emacs config.

-It's able to run on Windows, GNU Linux and macOS.
 It is compatible **ONLY with GNU Emacs 25.1 and above**.
-In general you're advised to always run with the latest stable release - currently **26.1**.

 ## Features